ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * If the KDC manages the group members' authentication credentials:

-  - The handler associates the retrieved Client's authentication credential to the tuple composed of the node name NODENAME, the group name GROUPNAME and the received access token.
+  - The handler associates the retrieved Client's authentication credential to the tuple composed of the node name NODENAME, the group name GROUPNAME, and the received access token.

   - The handler adds the retrieved Client's authentication credential to the stored list of authentication credentials stored for the group identified by GROUPNAME.
 If such list already includes an authentication credential for the Client, but a different authentication credential is specified in the 'client_cred' field, then the handler MUST replace the old authentication credential in the list with the one specified in the 'client_cred' field.